 Camera Settings & Post-Processing

 With digital photo "perfection" available to anyone with a computer, I prefer the more traditional challenge of relying upon and improving my photographic skills versus post- processing skills.
 My goal is to put the cameras and lenses to work to take very real, thoughtful, interesting, thought-provoking and sometimes beautiful photographic documents, and to spend less than two minutes post-processing any single image.
-I prefer to work behind the lens, not in front of a monitor.
+I prefer to create behind the lens, not with a computer.
 More importantly, there's no way to improve on real life, smudges and all.I shoot in RAW+JPEG format, always in manual mode, and use Photoshop CS4 to increase/decrease contrast with the Curves Adjustment tool.
 Unless noted, all cropping is done in-camera.
 Detailed EXIF and other photograph information can be found in the "Photo Info & Viewer Comments" section near the bottom right of each photo.

 "Never have I found the limits of the photographic potential.
 Every horizon, upon being reached, reveals another beckoning in the distance.
 Always, I am on the threshold."